-Find out about America's women inventors including Martha Coston, inventor of signal flares used during the Civil War; Madam Walker, the first African American female millionaire; Patsy Sherman, co-inventor of Scotchgard; Bette Graham, creator of Liquid Paper; and, Sally Fox, developer of naturally colored cotton and dozens more.
-Learn how the study of women inventors is aligned with the standards and fits into the curriculum.
-Leave with lists of women inventors and websites students can use to research historic and contemporary women inventors.
+In this workshop, we’ll compare the lives of five women inventors: Martha Coston, inventor of signal flares used during the Civil War; Madam Walker, the first African American female millionaire; Patsy Sherman, co-inventor of Scotchgard; Bette Graham, creator of Liquid Paper; and, Sally Fox, developer of naturally colored cotton.
+I’ll present a slide show and tell stories of dozens of America’s women inventors and present ways to incorporate their stories into the curriculum.

 California Teachers of English Annual Conference, 2005

 California Reading Association Annual Conference, 2002, 2003, 2005

 "Susan offered a workshop for teachers that created excitement in having students participate in Invention Conventions and similar problem solving activities.
 I would encourage educators to consider Susan Casey as a presenter or keynote speaker at their next meeting or conference." - Richard M. Jones, Past President, Montana Science Teachers Association.